National Civil War Museum: Exhibits

-The museum's exhibits are designed to tell "the entire story of the American Civil War ... without bias to the Union or Confederate causes."
-The exhibition covers the period from 1850 to 1876, with its major focus on the Civil War years of 1861 to 1865.
-The majority of the collection of over 24,000 artifacts, photographs, documents, manuscripts, and other printed matter was acquired between 1994 and 1999 by the city of Harrisburg, under Mayor Stephen R. Reed, who is the museum's founder.
+The museum's exhibits are designed to "inspire lifelong learning of the American Civil War through the preservation and balanced presentation of the American peoples' struggles for survival and healing".
+The exhibition covers from 1850 to 1876, focusing on the Civil War years of 1861 to 1865.
+The City of Harrisburg acquired most of the over 24,000 artifacts, photographs, documents, manuscripts, and other printed matter between 1994 and 1999.
 Three-dimensional objects (artifacts) comprise about 3,500 items, of which one-fourth (850 items) are on display in the permanent galleries of the building.
-The balance is held in secure storage for future exhibits and for scholarly research, the latter reserved for Museum members and by appointment only.
+The balance is held in secure storage for future exhibits and scholarly research, reserved for Museum members and by appointment only.

 The museum's galleries are as follows: